MoTrPAC/motrpac-rna-seq-pipeline/README.md

 `caper submit rnaseq_pipeline_scatter.wdl -i input_json/set1_rnaseq.json`

-Check the status of workflows and make sure they have succeeded by typing `caper list` on the VM instance that's running the job and look for `Succeeded`
+Check the status of workflows and make sure they have succeeded by typing `caper list` on the VM instance that's running the job and look for `Succeeded`.